GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 Club
 A well designed club made of altyprium.
 It's slender profile can be deceiving.
 Upon inflicting a critical hit, *also inflicts a force critical hit effect*.
 If the user has warrior mastery with clubs, it does not have disadvantage on follow up attacks made with this weapon.

+**Zyclod's Javelin** (*unique*)
+$2,500,000 , 7 lbs.
+Javelin (large)
+Composed of an eternal lightning boltning bolt, this item will inflict an electrical attack against any creature in contact with it at the end of each phase.
+Anytime an attack would be made with it, it instead inflicts an electric attack and a piercing attack.
+A creature applies their heroism to attack rolls made with the weapon for the purpose of inflicting a critical hit.
+If an attack would qualify to damage armor, *it inflicts an electric attack against each other creature with a number of yards equal to the attack roll result*.
+If name is known (the narrator decides its name), *it can be returned to the user's hand by using their reaction*.